 The technical challenge?
 It had to be remote.
 We didn't want to waste anyone's time if they were the wrong fit.
-We ended up using VSCode/live collaboration plugin and a small app that allowed me to share my local development server to candidates over the internet.
+We ended up using VSCode and a live collaboration plugin alongside ngrok which allowed me to share my local development server to candidates over the internet.

 It worked surprisingly well.
 The feedback I've had has been excellent and the challenge I was told, was fun.
 The lesson to be learned is that you can provide small, fun challenges that give some serious benefit.

-I've published the challenge to GitHub (not the solution!).
+I've published the challenge to GitHub.
 I've also added a new one to the same repo.
 The plan is to build more and more over time.
 I'm super open to feedback/suggestions/ideas!
 Reach out!
 Each one has a difficulty level, time to complete and a set of requirements.

 If you're interested in the solutions, get access at solutions.alexgurr.com.